tyler-peirce/OceanOmics-draft-genomes/README.md

 # Decontamination

-Following genome assembly two separate genome decontamination tools are used to detect and remove any foreign contaminates from within the genome.
+Following genome assembly three separate genome decontamination tools are used to detect and remove any foreign contaminates from within the genome.
 Scripts for these can be found in the decontamination folder.

 **1. NCBI fcs (foreign contaminant screen).**
 This tool screens the genome against NCBI databases and searches for contaminants in the genome based off the NCBI taxonomy number given in the script.
 The example script contains the NCBI taxon ID for Actinopterygii (Ray fin fishes).
 Please ensure you update this number in the script based off the genome you are working on.